 Notice: Freight classes codes and NMFC codes are subject to change without notice.
 Contact us if you’re not absolutely sure the information listed is correct.

 How Freight Class & Density Work

 Our freight density calculator uses your shipment’s length, width, height, and weight to determine its density.
 The freight density calculator then recommends a freight class based on the density of your shipment.
-Once you have determined your freight class, you must make sure you freight class is written on the freight Bill of Lading (BOL) so the carrier can determine which freight class you are shipping under.
+Once you have selected your freight class, you must make sure your freight class is written on the freight Bill of Lading (BOL), so the carrier can determine which freight class you are shipping under.

-For example, a shipment that works out to 1.31 PCF and weighs 100 pounds (Class 300) will cost significantly greatly to ship than an item that has the same weight but equates to 9.67 pounds per cubic foot (Class 100).
-This is primarily because the shipment that is 9.67 pounds per cubic foot(ppcf) takes up much less space on the truck than the item that had a weight density of 1.31ppcf.
+For example, a shipment that works out to 1.31 PCF and weighs 100 pounds (Class 300) will cost significantly more to ship than an item with the same weight but equates to 9.67 pounds per cubic foot (Class 100).
+This is primarily because the shipment of 9.67 pounds per cubic foot(ppcf) takes up much less space on the truck than the item with a weight density of 1.31ppcf.

 In other words, the more space your freight occupies on a freight truck or in a container, the more costs you will incur for transport.

 |Less than 1||400|

 Below are some examples of freight class by commodity.